Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 ## History and Inception

 In 2017, [[Jordan Nicholas Sukut]] began discussions with advisors regarding an Omni-Considerate and Omni-Encompassing Vision, Strategy, and Plan to meet this moment in [[The Story]], and usher humanity safely into a [[New Era]].
+The [[Lionsberg Summary]] provides links to more details and back story.

 It took a nation 10 years to land a man on the moon.
 We now have 10 years to land humanity and our planet on a safe trajectory towards a flourishing and abundant future for [[All]].
+As of Spring 2024, the [[10 Year Grand Strategy]] is underway.

 ## Context